 They may be known for being pricey but Scandinavia and the Nordics are great countries to visit for winter activities.
-Take a cruise around the Norwegian Fjords, go snowmobiling or dog sledging in Finland or visit Santa Claus in Lapland.
+Take a cruise around the fjords in Norway, go snowmobiling or dog sledging in Finland or visit Santa Claus in Lapland.
 Iceland is in a league of its own with geothermal activity is a funky capital.
 Choose Greenland for its remoteness.
 Visit in the winter for the Northern Lights or the summer for the midnight sun.

 The Balkans are some of most interesting countries in Europe.
 Known as the former states of Yugoslavia: Bosnia, Macedonia, Serbia, Kosovo, Montenegro, Croatia and Slovenia have an interesting and moving past.
 Visit Mostar for it's Old Bridge, Slovenia for Lake Bled, Montenegro for its coastline, Macedonia for its Turkish bazaar or just sail around the Croatian islands.
 The Black Sea is known for touristy towns but Bulgaria, Romania, Albania and Ukraine have so much more to offer and you'll find old towns and mountain regions within these surprising countries (Albania is our favourite!)